markcoatsworth/readthedocs/docs/man-pages/condor_submit.rst

     backslash.

      Example One:
-        Suppose that your job reads a file named ``dataset.1``.
-To instruct HTCondor to force your job to read ``other.dataset`` instead, add this to the submit file:
+        Suppose that your job reads a file named dataset.1.
+To instruct HTCondor to force your job to read other.dataset instead, add this to the submit file:

         ::